 After Thai banks agreed to fully finance the project in 2012, Thai villagers from communities along the Mekong organized to protest the dam.
 A group of these villagers filed a suit in Thai administrative court related to the Power Purchase Agreement for the dam.
 This case is still ongoing.

-In 2015, the Community Resource Center and other Thai and civil society groups detailed a report on natural resources, business and human rights to the UN Committee on the International Covenant on Economic, Social and Cultural Rights.
+In 2015, the Community Resource Center and other Thai and civil society groups detailed a report on natural resources, business, and human rights to the UN Committee on the International Covenant on Economic, Social, and Cultural Rights.
 The commissioner for this committee officially accepted and recognized their concerns, prompting the Thai government to later do the same.

-The Xayaburi dam was also the first project to undergo the official Mekong River Commission (MRC) prior consultation process required for all mainstream dams under the 1995 Mekong Agreement.
+The Xayaburi Dam was also the first project to undergo the official Mekong River Commission (MRC) prior consultation process required for all mainstream dams under the 1995 Mekong Agreement.
 Through the MRC, the governments of Cambodia and Vietnam expressed grave concerns about the dam’s impacts.
 They called for a halt in construction until further studies could be conducted, particularly of transboundary impacts.
 The Vietnamese government called for “the decision on the Xayaburi hydropower project as well as all other planned hydropower projects on the Mekong mainstream be deferred for at least 10 years,” a recommendation endorsed by the MRC in 2010.
 The Vietnamese government has also warned that projects like Xayaburi risk regional conflict.

 In contrast, given Thai involvement in the project, the Thai government has remained quiet amid the criticism.
-An independent study concluded that Thailand does not need the power from the dam to meet their future energy needs.
+An independent study concluded that Thailand does not need the power from the dam to meet its future energy needs.
 Country representatives were unable to reach an agreement through the MRC consultation process, which ended in 2011, prompting the government of Laos to make a unilateral decision to proceed with dam construction.
 One of the companies hired to assess the project’s impact for the MRC, Finnish engineering firm Pöyry, was later chosen to construct the project.